MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-treeinitialstate-property.md

 Users can change whether a list opens collapsed or expanded.
 To change behavior, they select the **Toggle Expand/Collapse All** on the first column heading in the list.
 If they want to revert back to the default setting, they clear personalization of the page.

+For more information about how to use this property, see [Designing Indented Hierarchy Lists](../devenv-indented-hierarchy-lists.ms).

 ## Example

 ```